 Dates and information of various traditional music festivals, events and folk clubs across Scotland in 2016 and into early 2017.
 The Calendar includes information about groups and venues that provide or support opportunities to learn/take part in traditional music and song on a regular basis.

 101 Scottish Songs, the influential songbook commonly known as the ‘Wee Bed Book’ is republished for the first time in over 40 years to mark the 50th Anniversary of the Traditional Music and Song Association of Scotland (TMSA) in association with Collins, with launch concert as part of Celtic Connections 2016.
 The TMSA is also in the process of creating an online resource attached to this website, to complement the book, including links to recordings of songs so you can learn them by ear.
-The DVD of the Launch concert will be available in early May to buy from the TMSA shop.
+The DVD of the Launch concert is now available to buy from the TMSA shop - click here for details.

 Congratulations to Mohsen Amini, concertina player from Glasgow, who won the BBC Radio Scotland Young Traditional Musician of the Year 2016 title.
 His fellow finalists: Hannah MacRae (Lochaber) fiddle; Jessica Burton (Orkney) clarsach; Murray Willis (Lismore) accordion; Robbie Greig (Edinburgh) fiddle; Ryan Young (Cardross) fiddle, will be joining him later this year on their TMSA Young Trad recording and Tour.